 Alumnus of the Month

-1. Why did you choose to pursue law after having a fruitful career in communications?
+2. Why did you choose to pursue a career in academia?

 “After 5 years of practicing law, I was asked to teach Contracts in the LL.M program at the University of Washington School of Law.
 I jumped at the chance to return to my alma mater as an adjunct professor.
 Even during law school, I recognized that a career in academia would be an ideal fit for me as it provided a unique opportunity to combine my passion for exploring the law with the enjoyment that I receive from teaching and mentoring others.
 To me, there is nothing more rewarding than contributing, in some small way, to the success of a student.
 As a law professor, I knew that I would have the unique opportunity to do so on a daily basis.
 I love being a law professor and know that, for me, it is unquestionably the best job in the world.”

 3. What are a few standout moments of your career?

 “I view my greatest professional accomplishment as becoming a member of the legal academy and joining the faculty at the University of New Mexico School of Law.
 I am humbled to work alongside so many brilliant legal scholars and talented teachers.
 In addition, as a relatively new law professor, I still remember the first articles that I ever had published in a law journal.
 The first article was published in the Texas Intellectual Property Law Journal (later selected for reprint in the Intellectual Property Law Review), and dealt primarily with the scope of copyright and trademark protection available for fashion designers.
 The second article was published in the Kansas Law Review and focused on how to amend UCC Article 9 to clarify the test for determining whether a debtor’s name is sufficient for purposes of filing a financing statement.
 It may not be my greatest accomplishment, but it is certainly one that I treasure.”

 4. What is your favorite memory of UW Law?